 I found the perfect balance for my ears by using the DX220 MAX PMEQ and adding about 2-3dB on a peaking filter with a Q factor of 0.7 around the 3k band which is the area that changes the most with the Calmer system.
 That injects a bit more presence and energy without it going anywhere near the peaky sibilant stock character.

-My experience with the Calmer is slightly hit and miss, varying depending on which set of headphones I am using it on.
+My experience with the Calmer is slightly hit-and-miss, varying depending on which set of headphones I am using on.
 And I think that is the key here.
 There simply are some headphone models out there that this product won’t mesh with, yet still, others that will.

 I’d like to share my thoughts with the community on why I believe some consumers have not experienced any alteration in any sound after purchasing.